 Keep in mind that regular refrigerators draw condensation OUT, while a florist cooler puts humidity IN.
-Turn up your home fridge so it's not quite as cold as you usually have it and then mist the flower heads with a sealant like Finishing Touch to ensure that moisture stays in the flower petals.
+Turn up your home fridge so it's not quite as cold as you usually have it and then mist the flower heads with a sealant like Finishing Touch or Crowning Glory to ensure that moisture stays in the flower petals.

 Don't get upset if you don't have refrigeration available.
 Most flowers are fine without it and generally have a long life if sent to you straight from the farm.
 Simply mist your flowers frequently with Finishing Touch and store in a room with the air conditioning turned down until it is "chilly" and keep the room dark when you aren't working with your flowers.

 A cool basement or air conditioned room works well.
 In fact - most of the time your real concern is that the flowers arrive in soon enough so they can OPEN to their full beauty before arranging!

 Freesia and other bulk wedding flowers should be processed immediately upon arrival.
 You can see as I opened my box that the bunch of freesia actually have quite long stems.
 If you are planning on using these for corsage or bouquet work, you can cut a big part of that stem off during processing.

 Gently separate the freesia.
 They are usually tightly packed and entangled with each other.
 Place into the water treated with flower food, making sure the ends are completely submerged.